December 1, 2025

 International collaborations are critical to creating breakthrough advances, and Northwestern highly values global partnerships.
 However, the federal government continues to have ongoing concerns about improper foreign interference, and federal agencies continue to increase their review requirements.
 Under National Security Presidential Memo-33 (NSPM-33) guidance issued by the White House Office of Science and Technology Policy (OSTP), all federal research funding agencies are required to strengthen and standardize disclosure policies.
 On July 9 2024, OSTP published the final “Guidelines for Research Security Programs at Covered Institutions.”

 For example, the Department of Defense (DOD) issued a memo entitled “Countering Unwanted Foreign Influence in Department-Funded Research at Institutions of Higher Education.”
 The DOD memo directs all DOD entities to use a standardized risk matrix for evaluating researchers’ (i.e., covered individuals) affiliations with talent programs, including but not limited to malign talent programs, funding sources, patents, and entity associations.
-See pages 9-12 for the matrix.
+See link for pages 3-4 for the matrix.
 Federal requirements vary by agency, so reviewing award terms and guidance and asking questions is essential.

 The Sponsored Research office website provides updated information as agency requirements evolve; please refer to that site for the current requirements.